alis0nc/blog.alisonc.net/source/_posts/2015-01-02-new-years-resolutions.markdown

    that catastrophically fail.
 2. **Backups.** Make such a catastrophic failure survivable.
 3. **Get rid of Animal Crossing: New Leaf.** Actually progressing with it (getting rare items/good HHA scores/etc) is a massive time suck that I can't afford.
-The game has capitalist undertones anyway.
 4. **Get rid of one piece of technology per month.** I have too much technology and need to get rid of it.
 I'll either sell or give away things, or failing that, recycle it.